MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/aks.md

 On the other hand, if you need complete control over the settings, you may want to bypass this abstraction and configure the proxy server manually.
 For more information, see [Deploying Nginx or HAProxy to Kubernetes](/azure/architecture/microservices/design/gateway#deploying-nginx-or-haproxy-to-kubernetes).

 > For AKS, you can also use Azure Application Gateway, using the [Application Gateway Ingress Controller](https://azure.github.io/application-gateway-kubernetes-ingress/).
 This option requires [CNI networking](https://docs.microsoft.com/azure/aks/configure-azure-cni) to be enabled when you configure the AKS cluster, because Application Gateway is deployed into a subnet of the AKS virtual network.
-Azure Application Gateway can perform layer-7 routing and SSL termination and has built-in support for web application firewall (WAF).
+Azure Application Gateway can perform layer-7 routing and SSL termination.
+It also has built-in support for web application firewall (WAF).

 For information about load-balancing services in Azure, see [Overview of load-balancing options in Azure](../../guide/technology-choices/load-balancing-overview.md).